dmd-program/dmd-100/projects/narrative/define_the_way_it_was.md

 3. Title: Synopsis sentence
 4. The way it was...
    1. Write sentence here.
-5. Character list
-   1. List characters here.
-You will describe the characters in more detail later.
-For now, just list the characters you think you might want in the story.
-6. Story Genre

 ## Instructions

 1. Read through the responses from the word-pair activity and choose the one that sounds the most interesting to you.
 2. In a text document \( in `.doc` format\) write the response as a short sentence that explains the way it _was_ in **\(this year\)**, and the way it _is_ 30 years later in 20xx. **"In the year 2017 \(the way it was\), but now in 2047 \(how it's better world\)."** An example sentence would be: _"In 2017, the Earth's wildlife was experiencing a high rate of extinction, but now in 2047 almost all of the world's endangered wildlife species are back to healthy populations."_
-3. Now that you have your sentence written, list the people who would need to see this story in order for it to become a reality?
-Who are the decision makers that can make this happen?
-Who are the organizers, supporters, proponents, and opponents?
-These people are your **characters**.
-4. In what **genre** would you like to tell the story? **Ensure that the genre supports a story that is plausible and results in a positive future.** Avoid fantasy, tragedy, dystopian, and erotica genres.

 ## Report in